ratokeshi/Cloud-Shell-GSP037-Detect-Labels-Faces-and-Landmarks-in-Images-with-the-Cloud-Vision-API/README.md

 [https://google.qwiklabs.com/focuses/6077?parent=catalog](https://google.qwiklabs.com/focuses/6077?parent=catalog)

+This lab is also part of the [Intro to ML: Image Processing](https://google.qwiklabs.com/quests/85) Quest

 Overview
 The Cloud Vision API lets you understand the content of an image by encapsulating powerful machine learning models in a simple REST API.